BlueSwordM/dolphin/Readme.md

 Custom textures have to be placed in the user directory under `Load/Textures/[GameID]/`.
 You can find the Game ID by right-clicking a game in the ISO list and selecting "ISO Properties".

+## Additional notes and disclaimer

+This is the source code of a semi-custom build for Sonic Riders stuff, which includes the original Sonic Riders and Zero Gravity games, as well as the Sonic Riders DX and Zero Gravity: Regravitified mod projects.
+A link to these will soon be included in this repository.

+So yeah, not many official Dolphin patches or pull requests will be included :P